Xunnamius/strongbox-switchcrypt/USECASES.md

 > and the data decrypted using the appropriate cipher.
 >
 > Unfortunately, the BUSE subsystem on which StrongBox is based does not support
-> aberrant low level I/O requests natively, making a literal implementation an
+> custom low level I/O requests natively, making a literal implementation an
 > unattractive prospect.
 Hence, for our purposes, we use POSIX message queues
 > (IPC) to communicate our security parameter down the stack.
 In fact, some form
 > of the mirrored cipher strategy (but with special write rules rather than dumb